mvpoirier/mvpoirier.github.io/physics.md

 permalink: /physics/
 published: true
 ---
+I hope you find some use from the physics resources shared below!
+If you are interested in continuing the conversation and chatting more, you can always find me on [Twitter](https://twitter.com/mvpoirier) and [LinkedIn](https://www.linkedin.com/in/mvpoirier8).
+---

 ### Mike's Physics Stuff
 Resources I've developed over the years to support teaching and student learning.